 Associate Professor (Ph.D., Counselor Education, Old Dominion University, 2010).
 Professional interests include: School counseling, school counselor supervision, counseling children and adolescents, play therapy, human rights and social justice, group work, self-injury in adolescents, LGBTQ individuals, women's studies and Adlerian theory.

 J. Graham Disque

 Professor (Ph.D., Marriage and Family Therapy, Virginia Polytechnic Institute and State University, 1992).
-Professional interests include: A systems approach to school counseling, Body centered therapies i.e. Hakomi and PBSP, Equine assisted learning and therapy, Wilber's model of integral consciousness, and Non-Dual approaches to spirituality.
+Professional interests include: Internal family systems, systemic group work, family constellations, somatic experiencing, focusing, NVC, trauma work, body centered therapies i.e. Hakomi and PBSP, Equine assisted learning and therapy, and Non-Dual approaches to spirituality.

 Ph.
 D., LPCAssistant Professor

 Assistant Professor (Ph.D. in Counseling and Counselor Education, University of North Carolina at Greensboro, 2012).
 Professional interests include: College substance abuse, women and girls issues in counseling, media influence on risky behaviors, college student identity development, feminist therapy and supervision, and social justice through service learning.

 Ph.D., LMFTProfessor Emeritus of CounselingAssociate Professor and Counseling Program Coordinator (Ph.D., Marriage and Family Therapy, Texas Tech University, 1986).
 Professional interests include: marriage & family therapy, treatment for survivors of sexual abuse, evolutionary psychology, and attachment theory.